 40, Robert Lyon (who had been a boarder when Stephen Longley was at

 Peninsula) proposed that the Old Boys Association, as it was then,

 establish a scholarship in Stephen’s memory.
 The idea was

 Although Stephen was only at Peninsula for a few short years he had a deep and lasting impact on those who knew him as both teacher and friend.
 The Stephen Longley Scholarship was established in his memory nearly 30 years ago because of this.
 Stephen showed a consistent and unflinching adherence to the highest standards of personal integrity and conduct; he showed outstanding leadership; he actively fostered excellence in academic achievement; he encouraged good spirit and good sportsmanship in his students; he promoted and embodied high

 Today the Stephen Longley Scholarship is still awarded at the end of Year 11 for a student of excellent character who demonstrates honesty, integrity,

 enthusiasm, Christian commitment, leadership and is a role model to their

 peers.
 The recipient is chosen by the Principal in consultation with

 senior staff and awarded annually at Celebration Evening.

 The Scholarship covers the cost of one terms fees.
-TOPSA is delighted to be able to present this annual award and hopes to continue to increase its value in the coming years.
+OPGA is delighted to be able to present this annual award and hopes to continue to increase its value in the coming years.